Single-qubit gate teleportation provides a quantum advantage: Introduction and main result

 \subsubsection{Quantum advantage against $\NC^0$}

-The intermediate problem we use in our analysis is another simulation problem~$\psim{\PCliff{Q}_L}$ for a two-qubit quantum circuit~$\PCliff{Q}_L$.
+The intermediate problem we use in our analysis is another simulation problem $\psim{\PCliff{Q}_L}$ for a two-qubit quantum circuit~$\PCliff{Q}_L$.
 The circuit~$\PCliff{Q}_L$ is defined by using an (arbitrary but fixed) function $Q:\cC^L\rightarrow \cP$.
 The circuit~$\PCliff{Q}_L$ is illustrated in Fig.~\ref{fig:PCliff}.
+Here and below we denote by~$\cP$ the set $\cP=\{I,X,Y,Z\}$ of Pauli operators and by~$\cC$ the set~$\cC=\cP\cdot \{I,H,S,HS,SHS,(HS)^2\}$ of single-qubit Cliffords.
+(These sets are representatives of different cosets of the Pauli respectively Clifford groups when taking the quotient with respect to global phases.
+We refer to e.g.,~\cite{Grier_2022} for details.)
 It takes as input $L+1$ single-qubit Clifford gates

 and outputs a Pauli~$P\in\cP$, see the caption of Fig.~\ref{fig:teleportationcircuit} for a definition of these sets.
 We call $\PCliff{Q}_L$ the {\em Pauli-corrected Clifford circuit with correction function~$Q$}.